Back to Normalizing Flows Hub

 The Invertibility Trade-Off

-The fundamental constraint of normalizing flows is architectural: every layer must be invertible with a tractable Jacobian determinant.
-This limits the design space compared to unconstrained neural networks.
-Affine coupling layers achieve this elegantly by making half the dimensions a deterministic function of the other half, but this still restricts the class of learnable transformations.
+The fundamental constraint is architectural: every layer must be invertible with a tractable Jacobian determinant, which limits the design space relative to unconstrained networks.
+Affine coupling layers handle this by making half the dimensions a deterministic function of the other half, but even so, the class of learnable transformations remains restricted.

 Summary

-1. Part 1: Derived the change of variables formula, the rank-1 determinant trick for planar flows, and the triangular Jacobian for coupling layers.
+1. Part 1: Change of variables formula, rank-1 determinant trick for planar flows, triangular Jacobian for coupling layers.

-2. Part 2: Implemented PlanarFlow (with invertibility constraint), AffineCouplingLayer (with scale clamping), BatchNormFlow, and RealNVP (8 layers, alternating masks) in pure PyTorch.
+2. Part 2: PlanarFlow, AffineCouplingLayer, BatchNormFlow, and RealNVP (8 layers, alternating masks) in pure PyTorch.

-Normalizing flows demonstrate that exact likelihood computation is achievable in deep generative models.
-While modern practice has shifted toward diffusion models for image generation, the mathematical principles of normalizing flows -- invertibility, Jacobian computation, and the change of variables formula -- remain foundational to understanding the full landscape of generative AI.
+Flows prove that exact likelihood computation is feasible in deep generative models.
+Diffusion models have largely taken over for image generation, but the core principles here -- invertibility, Jacobian computation, change of variables -- underpin a lot of what came after.